 A fixture on the American golf calendar since the 1890s, the U.S. Open is overseen by the U.S. Golf Association, and any player who meets a registered handicap requirement (now 1.4 or lower) can attempt to qualify.
 Americans dominated the tournament’s early years, winning every event between 1928-64.

 From 1966-93, Americans won every year but twice.
-Modern times have seen a far greater diversity of winners, with non-American players winning eight times from 2004-2018.
+Modern times have seen a far greater diversity of winners, with non-American players winning eight times from 2004-2018, but home advantage has kicked in again based on recent results as all of the previous six winners were all from America.

 The event is contested on courses known for their difficulty, with par typically reduced to 70, and at times is derided for being too punishing.
 The 18-hole playoff — used most recently in 2008 — has been eliminated in favor of a two-hole aggregate.